 These types of titrations are almost similar to the volumetric acid.
 Base titrations except that here, the reactions involved are Redox reactions.
 Here, the interest is laid upon finding the unknown concentration of a reducing or an oxidizing agent.
 The oxidizing or reducing agents are titrated against strong reducing or oxidizing agents respectively.
 In most of the redox titrations, one of the reactants itself will act as an Indicator (self indicators), changing their colour wrt their oxidizing states.

 Balancing a redox reaction is a tedious job and so using the concept of equivalents is very much preferred in redox titrations.

 Oxidation Titration using KMnO4

-KMnO4 is a strong oxidising agent which almost oxidises every other common reducing agent.
+KMnO4 is a strong oxidizing agent which almost oxidizes every other common reducing agent.
 It is purple in colour and changes to colourless when Mn2+ or